amazon-archives/sql-workbench/README.md

 # Open Distro for Elasticsearch SQL Kibana

 The Open Distro for Elasticsearch SQL Kibana plugin lets you query your Elasticsearch data using SQL syntax from a dedicated Kibana UI.
-You can then download data in JSON, JDBC, or CSV format.
+You can then download data in JSON, JDBC, CSV and raw format.

 ## Documentation